Horsepower: SAE certified power

 In 2005, the SAE introduced "SAE Certified Power" with SAE J2723.
 To attain certification the test must follow the SAE standard in question, take place in an ISO 9000/9002 certified facility and be witnessed by an SAE approved third party.

 A few manufacturers such as Honda and Toyota switched to the new ratings immediately.
-The rating for Toyota's Camry 3.0 L 1MZ-FE V6 fell from 210 to 190 hp.
-The company's Lexus ES 330 and Camry SE V6 (3.3 L V6) were previously rated at 225 hp but the ES 330 dropped to 218 hp while the Camry declined to 210 hp.
-The first engine certified under the new program was the 7.0 L LS7 used in the 2006 Chevrolet Corvette Z06.
+The rating for the Toyota Camry 3.0 L 1MZ-FE V6 fell from 210 to 190 hp.
+The company's Lexus ES 330 and Camry SE V6 were previously rated at 225 hp but the ES 330 dropped to 218 hp while the Camry declined to 210 hp.
+The first engine certified under the new program was the 7.0-litre LS7 used in the 2006 Chevrolet Corvette Z06.
 Certified power rose slightly from 500 to 505 hp.

 While Toyota and Honda are retesting their entire vehicle lineups, other automakers generally are retesting only those with updated powertrains.
 For example, the 2006 Ford Five Hundred is rated at 203 hp, the same as that of 2005 model.
 However, the 2006 rating does not reflect the new SAE testing procedure, as Ford did not opt to incur the extra expense of retesting its existing engines.
 Over time, most automakers are expected to comply with the new guidelines.

 SAE tightened its horsepower rules to eliminate the opportunity for engine manufacturers to manipulate factors affecting performance such as how much oil was in the crankcase, engine control system calibration, and whether an engine was tested with high octane fuel.
 In some cases, such can add up to a change in horsepower ratings.